iamcolekim/ac-rad.github.io/README.md

 # Prototype

-This is a purely static without any interactivity.
+This is a purely static html-css without any interactivity.
 It was used as a basis to prototype the UI using a CSS class library, and also allow for porting over to a proper ReactJS implementation with TailwindCSS.

 Pls do not use ReactJS commands to start this branch, or else they will not work.